DefangLabs/samples/samples/angular-express/README.md

 2. Type `defang compose up` in the CLI
 3. Your app should be up and running with Defang in minutes!

+## One click deployment

+1. Open the main [Defang](https://defang.io/) page
+2. Navigate to the samples section and search `Angular & Node.js`
+3. Click the one-click deploy option.
+This will prompt you to create a repository and run a github action to deploy this project.
+4. To monitor your services' status in the defang portal, check out the Deploy step for the URL to the portal.

 ## Development

 For development, we use two local containers, one for the frontend Angular service and one for the backend service in Express.
 It also uses Caddy as a web server for serving static files.
 To run the sample locally after cloning the repository, you can run on Docker by doing: